Intergenerational Home Sharing: 5 Things to Consider

 1. There could be generational conflict.

 It’s no secret that many older adults struggle to understand the younger generation.
 Conversely, younger generations often don’t understand their elders, either!
-We all want to believe our way is the best way, and sometimes, that attitude can set the tone for a household.
+We all want to believe our way is the best, and sometimes, that attitude can set the tone for a household.
 For example, you might have different ideas on curfew times.
 Or wardrobe choices.
 Or technology use.
 The list can be endless!

 2. You’ll have less privacy.

 There’s no way to sugarcoat it—more people means less privacy.
 Sure, you can always lock the door or seek refuge in your den.
-But your kitchen and living room will probably become high traffic areas.
+But your kitchen and living room will probably become high-traffic areas.
 If the thought of somebody overhearing your private phone calls or invading your bubble while you’re making a sandwich makes your skin crawl, you might want to reconsider intergenerational housing.

 3. There will be more housework.